 Baseline Averages

-• Foursome (four players): Often 4 to 4.5 hours for a casual round under moderate traffic.
-This is why many clubs aim for a four‑hour slot on their pace cards.
+- Foursome (four players): Often 4 to 4.5 hours for a casual round under moderate traffic.
+This is why many clubs aim for a four-hour slot on their pace cards.
+The average golf time for 18 holes in a foursome is about four hours.

-Together, these figures demonstrate that while four hours remains a useful target for a four‑ball, real‑world rounds can range from under three hours (in ideal solo or twosome conditions) up to about five and a half hours at the busiest times.
+These figures show that while four hours remains a useful target for a four-ball, real-world rounds can range from under three hours - in ideal solo or twosome conditions - up to about five and a half hours at the busiest times.

 Amateur vs Professional Play

-Golfers’ objectives and obstacles differ by level - here’s how that affects round time:
+Golfers’ objectives and obstacles differ by level - here’s how that affects how long a round of golf takes:

 Amateur Golfers

-• Tournament rounds: Under official guidelines, a three‑ball on the DP World Tour or a four‑ball match‑play group may be allotted up to 4 hours 54 minutes for 18 holes.
+On tour, a standard group of three is allotted up to 4 hours 54 minutes for 18 holes.

 Understanding these differences helps amateurs set realistic goals: aiming for around four hours in casual play, while recognising that tournament conditions add time.